up-n-atom/8311/docs/posts/install-the-8311-community-firmware-on-the-was-110.md

 </div>

-1. Within a web browser, navigate to
+1. Navigate to
    <https://192.168.11.1/html/main.html#service/servicecontrol>
-   and, if asked, input the *admin* [web credentials]{ data-preview target="_blank" }.
+   in a web browser and enter your *admin* [web credentials]{ data-preview target="_blank" }.

-2. From the __Service Control__ page, check the __SSH__ checkbox and click __Save__.
+2. On the __Service Control__ page, check the __SSH__ checkbox and click __Save__.

 ### Upgrade firmware

 Run the following commands from the host terminal to upgrade to the 8311 community firmware.

-Input the *root* [shell credentials]{ data-preview target="_blank" } when asked.
+1. Input the *root* [shell credentials]{ data-preview target="_blank" } if prompted.

     === ":material-microsoft: Windows"

         ??? note "Prior to Windows 11 Build 22631.4391 (KB5044380) and Windows 10 Build 19045.5073 (KB5045594)..."
             The `scp` command used the legacy SCP protocol without the need for specifying the `-O` optional parameter.
             If you're using an older Windows build or an [OpenSSH](https://github.com/PowerShell/Win32-OpenSSH) version before 8.9.0.0, please remove `-O` from the `scp` command parameters.

             ``` sh
             ssh -V # (1)!
             ```

             1. OpenSSH version info

             If you continue to have issues, consider installing and running [WinSCP](https://winscp.net/), a GUI client.

             Also, a popular GUI alternative to the `ssh` command is [Putty](https://putty.org/).

         ``` sh
         scp -O -oHostKeyAlgorithms=+ssh-rsa -oPubkeyAcceptedKeyTypes=+ssh-rsa %Temp%\8311\local-upgrade.tar root@192.168.11.1:/tmp/
         ssh -oHostKeyAlgorithms=+ssh-rsa -oPubkeyAcceptedKeyTypes=+ssh-rsa root@192.168.11.1 "tar xvf /tmp/local-upgrade.tar -C /tmp/ -- upgrade.sh && /tmp/upgrade.sh -y -r /tmp/local-upgrade.tar"
         ```

     === ":simple-apple: macOS / :simple-linux: Linux"

         ``` sh
         scp -O -oHostKeyAlgorithms=+ssh-rsa -oPubkeyAcceptedKeyTypes=+ssh-rsa /tmp/local-upgrade.tar root@192.168.11.1:/tmp/
         ssh -oHostKeyAlgorithms=+ssh-rsa -oPubkeyAcceptedKeyTypes=+ssh-rsa root@192.168.11.1 'tar xvf /tmp/local-upgrade.tar -C /tmp/ -- upgrade.sh && /tmp/upgrade.sh -y -r /tmp/local-upgrade.tar'
         ```

-Once rebooted, enjoy the labor of love of the 8311 community.
+2. Once rebooted, enjoy the labor of love of the 8311 community.
 As a first step, it is recommended to perform a [supplementary upgrade].

 !!! note "New SSH host keys will be generated"